anapdh/react-calculator/README.md

 ### Run

-Run the application by launching your local webserver by typing `npm run start`.
-If the browser doesn't open automatically, open `localhost:3000` inside your broser.
+Run the application launching your local webserver by typing `npm run start`.
+If the browser doesn't open automatically, open `localhost:3000` inside your browser.

 ## Authors